 The Sandyford Urban Framework Plan is based on an analysis of the future sustainable growth potential of the area within the County.
-This Plan has to have regard to the Regional Planning Guidelines for the Greater Dublin Area 2010-2022 and accord with the retail hierarchy and housing strategy within the County Development Plan.
+This Plan has to have regard to the Regional Planning Guidelines for the Greater Dublin Area 2010 and accord with the retail hierarchy and housing strategy in the County Development Plan 2010-2016.